 - a.
 Clear performance expectations that can be objectively assessed and are specific to the job description - b.
 Regular observation of job performance with advance notice and discussion of evaluation visits and a timely consultation after each visit - c.
 A written evaluation report to be provided to the person being evaluated - d.
 Opportunity for a written response prior to the placement of the evaluation in the personnel file - e.
 An employee improvement plan that will not interfere with any earned pay increase or longevity credit - f.
 A provision for an alternative evaluator and/or an opportunity for an alternative evaluation report to ensure a fair and unbiased evaluation of the education employee - g.
-An unbiased appeals process with an evidentiary hearing under oath.
+An unbiased appeals process with an evidentiary hearing under oath before a neutral third party such as an arbitrator.